thams/db_fixtures_dump/README.md

 # db:fixtures:dump

-Adds db:fixtures:dump rake task to dump all tables into yaml fixtures
+Adds db:fixtures:dump rake task to dump all ActiveRecord tables into yaml fixtures

+May not work for tables with serialized columns.

 ## Installation